DingoGoesBingo/Seed-Database-Manager/README.md

 To prevent some headaches later, I would recommend making sure that both the PostgreSQL and GitHub object in railway are being hosted in the same region (the build sometimes crashes migrating the host).
 This can be accessed in the settings for each of these on Railway.

 ### Step 9.
 Accessing the tool!

+#### Locally

+The simplest method for accessing the app would be to navigate to Seed-Database-Manager/Application/ and open **app.R**.
+In R Studio, there will be a **Run app** button at the top right of the script, which will open a new window with the application interface!

+*Still working on this part*

+#### On Railway

 Once it finishes building, you need to generate a web domain name to be able to access the tool via the web.
 To do this, navigate to **Settings -> Networking** on your GitHub repo object in Railway, and you should see a button to **generate a domain**.
 After clicking that, it will automatically assign a web link to access the tool, but this link can be changed if you desire.
 Also, the link will now be visible under the *deployments* tab of the GitHub repo object as well.